oddkiva/sara/README.md

 To build the libraries, run:

 ```
-  # Install the following packages.
+  # Install the following packages, which sara depends on
-  sudo apt-get install cmake
+  sudo apt-get install -qq \
+    cmake \
+    doxygen \
+    libjpeg8-dev \
+    libpng12-dev \
+    libtiff5-dev \
+    libavcodec-ffmpeg-dev \
+    libavformat-ffmpeg-dev \
+    libavutil-ffmpeg-dev \
+    qtbase5-dev \

+  # If you want python bindings.
-  sudo apt-get install -qq qtbase5-dev
+  sudo apt-get install -qq \
+    boost-python-dev \
+    python3-dev \

   # Build the library dependencies.
   mkdir build
   cd build
   cmake ..
-  make  -j N  # N is the number of CPU cores you want to use.
+  make  -j`nproc` # to use all the CPU

   # Run the tests to make sure everything is alright.
   make test